matt-sd-watson/spora/docs/2-INPUTS.md

 PHLON21-SARS15665 sequence_2
 ```

-This table will allow outbreaker to use fastafurious to rename the above PHLON sequences with sequence_# headers in all downstream input files generated by the workflow. \
+This table will allow spora to use fastafurious to rename the above PHLON sequences with sequence_# headers in all downstream input files generated by the workflow. \
 If ```--names_csv``` is supplied, the CSV headers must have original_name for the current/original header name, and new_name for the target/output name to run properly.

 ## Optional argument descriptions
-The following arguments are optional for outbreaker, but may improve and augment the types of analysis and generated files that can be produced from a specific outbreaker run: \
+The following arguments are optional for spora, but may improve and augment the types of analysis and generated files that can be produced from a specific spora run: \
-    • ```--output-directory```: If no output directory is specified, outbreaker will attempt to make a new folder named outbreaker in the current directory where the workflow is executed.
-Furthermore, if the user specifies an output directory that doesn’t yet exist, outbreaker will try to create this path.
-Therefore, it is important that the user have adequate permissions for the directories that outbreaker will try to access. \
+    • ```--output-directory```: If no output directory is specified, spora will attempt to make a new folder named spora in the current directory where the workflow is executed.
+Furthermore, if the user specifies an output directory that doesn’t yet exist, spora will try to create this path.
+Therefore, it is important that the user have adequate permissions for the directories that spora will try to access. \
-    • ```--prefix```: The prefix denotes a string that will tag each of the output files for a specific outbreaker run.
+    • ```--prefix```: The prefix denotes a string that will tag each of the output files for a specific spora run.
 The prefix should be descriptive of the type of analysis being done, or the internal PHO code for the specific outbreak request.
 If no prefix is supplied by the user, the default is to create each output file with outbreak as the prefix. \
     • ```--filter```: If enabled, the user can also set --genome-completeness and --genome-length to filter out any sequences that do not meet the required thresholds.
-If --filter is enabled by the other options are not set, then outbreaker will use as default filtering settings genome completeness of 90% as a genome length of 29500.
+If --filter is enabled by the other options are not set, then spora will use as default filtering settings genome completeness of 90% as a genome length of 29500.
 By default, filtering is not enabled. \
-    • ```--report```: If enabled, outbreaker will generate a summary report that contains high-level information about the outbreak run and basic analyses (see below).
+    • ```--report```: If enabled, spora will generate a summary report that contains high-level information about the outbreak run and basic analyses (see below).
 By default, the report is not generated. \
-    • ```--snps-only```: By default, outbreaker will conduct routine bioinformatics analyses of the input sequences based on the entire genome.
-Sometimes, it is beneficial to have phylogenetic analysis conducted using just the variable positions for samples relative to a genome (i.e. consider only the SNP locations for the inputs). if this option is enabled, outbreaker will also create a SNPs-only FASTA file and associated phylogenetic tree in addition to the tree using the entire genome.
+    • ```--snps-only```: By default, spora will conduct routine bioinformatics analyses of the input sequences based on the entire genome.
+Sometimes, it is beneficial to have phylogenetic analysis conducted using just the variable positions for samples relative to a genome (i.e. consider only the SNP locations for the inputs). if this option is enabled, spora will also create a SNPs-only FASTA file and associated phylogenetic tree in addition to the tree using the entire genome.

 ### Option 1: config.yaml arguments (Recommended)